bjt-user/Linux/calendar_tools/calcurse.md

 (does this work for single appointments as well \
 invitations that were sent via email?)

+If you import a file twice you will have every event in that file \
+twice in `calcurse`.

 #### export icalendar file

 ```